christophergutierrez/Data-Dictionary-Generation/README.md

     }
 }
 ```
-### Create a base table table description
+### Create a base table description
 create_data_dictionary_stub.py is a program that reads the header row of a CSV file and constructs a placeholder data dictionary in JSON format.
 It first creates a stub with the table and column names.
 It then passes this stub to the OpenAI Table Describer assistant.
 The assistant alters the JSON values but leaves the keys unchanged.

-This is partitioned so the table description is separate from the column description.
+This is partitioned so the table description prompt is separate from the column description prompt.
-In toy examples, this portion adds little value; however, in a real case, the Table Describer prompt should be heavily modified for the specifics of the overall database.
+In toy examples, the separation adds little value; however, in a real case, the Table Describer prompt should be heavily modified for the specifics of the overall database.
 Reference to how tables join to other tables would go in the Table Describer prompt.
-In addition, the purpose of the warehouse and main use cases of the data could be inserted.
+In addition, the purpose of the warehouse and the main use cases of the data could be inserted.

 This program interacts with OpenAI and imports local_util.py.
 The JSON format is as follows: